shiba24/3d-unet/README.md

 # 3D UNet implementation

-This repository includes Tensorflow (v1.0), PyTorch, and Chainer (v2.0)
+This repository includes Tensorflow (v1.0), PyTorch, and Chainer (v2.0) implementations of 3D UNet, semantic segmentation neural network for 3D voxel data.

 NOTE: This is not official implementation.